Amitk3293/WorldOfGames-Python-Project/README.md

 1.Code checkout from Github repository.

-2.Build and run application using Docker, Dockerfile, and Docker-compose.
+2.Build and run the containerized applications using Docker, Dockerfile, and Docker-compose.

 3.Run functional and health tests with self written Python app using Selenium package.